How To Get Rid Of Period Cramps At School

 Medicine

-Of course, medicine is the fastest way to alleviate your period pain.
-Painkillers like Ibuprofen or period pain-targeted Midol can be a quick way to get through the rest of your day at school with ease.
-Consider keeping a small amount of pills in your backpack or locker so you are prepared anytime cramps strike.
-If you forgot to bring your own, a friend or the school nurse may be able to help you out.
+Of course, medicine is the fastest way to alleviate period pain.
+Painkillers like Ibuprofen or period pain-targeted Midol can be a quick way to get through the rest of a teen's day at school with ease.
+Consider keeping a small amount of pills in their backpack or locker so they are prepared anytime cramps strike.
+If they forgot to bring their own, a friend or the school nurse may be able to help them out.

 Two women lift their legs up in a gymnastics pose in front of school lockers